GordonFreemanK/gfk-image/README.md

 - `Get-ImageMetadata`: gets metadata tags or shortcut tags
 - `Set-ImageMetadata`: sets metadata tags or shortcut tags
-- `Convert-ImageDateTime`: a utility to convert dates from ExifTool format to [datetime] objects
+- `ConvertFrom-ImageDateTime`: a utility to convert dates from ExifTool format to [datetime] objects

 **Notes:**
 - `Get-ImageMetadata` can either output tag values without names as a list of strings, or a more complex object containing file names, tag names and optionnally tag groups (EXIF, IPTC, XMP).
 More details are available with `Get-Help Get-Metadata`*